 Certain provisions of Tennessee law to which the Company is subject may also provide protections from abusive takeover tactics, but we believe the Rights Plan provides additional protection from an acquirer that desires to own a significant position and exercise a controlling influence over the Company through voting and election of directors, without engaging in a transaction that could result in a premium paid to all of the Company's shareholders.
 For example, the Tennessee Business Combination Act restricts shareholders owning 10% or more of the Company's shares (termed an "interested shareholder") from engaging in business combination transactions with the Company for five years, unless the business combination is approved by the Company's Board of Directors before the interested shareholder exceeds the 10% threshold.
 After five years, the Company could effect a business combination with the interested shareholder only if the combination is approved by the other shareholders or certain fair price standards are met.
 However, the Tennessee Business Combination Act has no effect on an acquirer who does not intend to engage in a business combination.
-The Tennessee Control Share Acquisition Act limits the voting rights of shareholders that acquire shares above specified thresholds starting at 20%, unless the Company's shareholders approve the excess voting rights, but the Tennessee Control Share Acquisition Act has no effect on acquisitions below 20%, and may not adequately discourage acquisitions of economic interests greater than 20% without paying a control premium.
-The Board of Directors believes that the adoption of the Rights Plan, which may impose a significant economic penalty on acquisitions of over 20%, is a more effective protection against creeping acquisitions of control and other abusive takeover tactics than these statutory provisions and that the Rights Plan will also encourage potential acquirers to engage in negotiations with the Board of Directors prior to acquiring any significant stake in the Company.
+The Tennessee Control Share Acquisition Act limits the voting rights of shareholders that acquire shares above specified thresholds starting at 20%, unless the Company's shareholders approve the excess voting rights, but the Tennessee Control Share Acquisitions below 20%, and may not adequately discourage acquisitions of economic interests greater than 20% without paying a control premium.
+The Board of Directors believes that the adoption of the Rights Plan, which may impose a significant economic penalty on acquisitions of over 20%, is a more effective protection against creeping acquisitions with the Board of Directors prior to acquiring any significant stake in the Company.